iuliatugui/laravel-event-notification/README.md

     Ivfuture\EventNotification\NotificationServiceProvider::class,
 ];
 ```
-Now you shoud publish the migration with:
+Now you should publish the migration with:

 ```bash
 php artisan vendor:publish --provider="Ivfuture\EventNotification\NotificationServiceProvider"